simenkid/mt7688-cross/README.md

 `~/mt7688-cross$ ./npm_install.sh serialport`

 You will get a compressed tarball in `node_modules_mips/`, in this example, it is `serialport-2.0.6_mips.tar.gz`.
-If you like to install other version of that module, just specify the version with `@`:
+If you like to install other version, just specify the version with `@`:

 `~/mt7688-cross$ ./npm_install.sh serialport@2.0.4`

-Next step is push it to MT7688 via `scp` and decompress it to any place to want.
+Next step is push it to MT7688 via `scp` and decompress it to any place you want.
 In this example, I will put it to `~/app` with the root account and extract it to `~/app/node_modules/`.

 **At Host:**